 COVID-19 Safety Measures for BOLT Residents

-If you have tested positive for COVID-19, it is unlawful by the city of Chicago to be in public.
 If you are experiencing any symptoms of COVID-19, we ask that you stay home:

 - Fever or chills

 - New loss of taste or smell

 CAC will utilize air purifiers in the studios, galleries, and offices to adequately cover the square footage and will regularly replace filters.
 Hand sanitizer pump bottles and masks will be available for use, while supplies last.
 However, it is the responsibility of the visitor to bring a mask and they must use hand sanitizer upon entering the space and submit to a temperature check.
 Surfaces will be disinfected before and after visits to the space.